 Absolutely!
 Children ages 12 and under are free!
 Student tickets (Ages 13-23) are available for only $10 and are valid any day of the Show.
 Please consider using a child backpack instead of strollers to allow you to navigate the show more easily as it can get crowded.

 - Is food available at the venue?

 Yes, the Convention Center operates many food service sites within the Show and around the Convention Center at a range of prices.

 - Are advance reservations or tickets available for the seminars?

 Seminars are free with your show admission ticket and seating is on a first-come, first-served basis.
-Our three seminar rooms in the Conference Center seat more people than ever before with state-of-the-art A/V technology.
 Check the complete Seminar Schedule on our website to plan ahead and arrive 15-30 minutes before a seminar starts to be assured of a good seat.
 Handicapped seating is reserved on the front row, but please arrive early and speak to a staff member.

 - Is photography allowed (still and video)?

 Both still and video photography are encouraged in the garden and other main show feature areas - please ask a vendor for permission before photographing their exhibit booth.
 However, no photography is allowed during the seminars.

 - I am with the media and would like to cover the Festival.
 Who should I contact?

 Click on the "EXHIBITOR LIST" tab on the top of the home page for a full listing.
-There is also a list of exhibitors in the show guides available at the entrance to the show.
+There is also a list of exhibitors in the show guide available at the entrance to the show.